Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/02-Grand-Central_Dispatch-Pt1/Lesson2.md

 #### Never Call .sync on the Main Queue

-You never want to execute something __*synchronously*__ against the `main queue`.
+Just as with the current queue, you never want to execute a code block __*synchronously*__ against the `main queue` either.
 Doing so could cause your app to crash or it might simply degrade your app's performance by locking your UI.

 For example, this statement: